aiswaryas97/TestingPrj--IntersearchJobPortal/README.md

-This file contains my Testing project on the website Intersearch Recruitement services.
+This file contains my Testing project on the website Intersearch Recruitement services.the website is a jobportal website which helps both the candidates and employers to find Job and efficient employees respectively.